ebd622/k8s-into/session_1.md

 * **Container Runtime** is a container hosting platform.
 This doesn’t habe to be docker, there are other container runtime alternatives available such as *Rocket* or *CRIO*

 #### Master vs Worker
-So, there are two types of servers – Master and Worker and a set of components that make up Kubernetes.
+So, there are two types of servers – Master and Worker(s) and a set of components that make up Kubernetes.
 But how are these components distributed across different types of servers.
 In other words, how does one server become a master and the other slave?

 <img src="images/master_worker.PNG" width="80%">